 Instructions

-- Melt 1 tbsp butter in a pan, then add shallot and saute until they soften.
-Lastly add snails for about 2 minutes.
+- Melt 1 tbsp butter in a pan, then add 1 shallot and saute until they soften.
+Lastly add 7 oz of snails for about 2 minutes.

-- In a food processor or blender, add 5 tbsp softened butter, garlic, parsley, and white wine.
+- In a food processor or blender, add 5 tbsp softened butter, 3 tsp garlic, ¼ cup parsley, and 1 tbsp white wine.
 Pulse until it all comes together to make a garlic butter.

 - Place one snail in each escargot compartment and cover with about ½ tsp or so of the garlic butter mixture.
 Then, sprinkle each snail with a little bit of breadcrumbs.